Health and Safety

 The level of employee engagement anticipated by the Bill should enable employees to have full involvement in ensuring health and safety in the workplace.
 It will require significant investment from employers in facilitating training and will take significant time at the employer’s cost.

-The Management Agency is currently identifying hazards and risks relevant to it and is preparing policies to ensure that the hazards and risks are eliminated or minimised.
-The Management Agency is taking a responsible approach to ensure that it will be in a position to comply with the Bill when passed into law next year.
+The Management Agency has identified hazards and risks relevant to it and has prepared policies to ensure that the hazards and risks are eliminated or minimised.
+The Management Agency is taking a responsible approach and is ready to comply with the Bill.